MatteoLacki/tenzer_fastas/readme.md

 The outputs will be stored by default in the `fastas` location.
 If you want to change it, make sure it exists.

+The outputs contain all the up-to-date fastas and the latest contaminants from Hao's group.
+Also, the repo contains the latest list of contaminants used by the Tenzer group.

 Dependencies:
 The script runs in bash under linux.
 We assume presence of the following tools:
 `rm`, `git`, `shopt`, `mkdir`, `cp`, `mv`, `wget`.